niloymodak/mobile-gadgets-client-12/README.md

 => Hosting and Deploy in firebase
 => Server site deploy in vercel
 => Create a google,  login and password
-=> Use Mongo data base, Json web token, Environment variable
+=> Use MongoDB credentials, Json web token, Environment variable, stripe